nathonfowlie/education.aws.developer_associate/docs/fundamentals/ec2.md

 - Security concerns (need more control of the image).
 - Control the maintenance & updates of AMIs over time.
 - Optimised for a specific purpose.

+### Building AMIs

+- Start an EC2 instance, customise, stop it, and create an AMI using the stopped instance.

 ## Instance Types